uptake/groundhog/README.md

 ***
 ## Clients

-With the docker container running, choose a client to get and append elevation data to your dataset.
+Given a running instance of the service, choose a client to get and append elevation data to your dataset.

 ### R client